mitchelloharawild/ggquiver/README.md

 *ggquiver* introduces a new geom `geom_quiver()`, which produces a quiver plot in *ggplot2*.

 Quiver plots for functions can easily be produced using ggplot aeshetics.
+When a grid is detected, the size of the vectors are automatically adjusted to fit within the grid.

 ``` r
 expand.grid(x=seq(0,pi,pi/12), y=seq(0,pi,pi/12)) %>%